-In the Partnerships & Council At Work sections of our website, you will find that Council takes its lead from the interests and needs of the congregations.
-As in the past, it involves caring for the poor through the support of social services, outreach endeavours and the construction of affordable housing.
-Its partnerships include long associations with the Fred Victor Centre, the Massey Centre, Hillcrest Lodge, and the Toronto Christian Resource Centre.
+Today, Council continues to be involved in caring for the vulnerable through its support of social services, outreach endeavours, and the construction of affordable housing.
+Its partnerships include continuing strong associations with the Fred Victor Centre, the Massey Centre, Hillcrest Lodge, and the Toronto Christian Resource Centre.
 Council's long history with camping began first with the operation of the camps and now with its ownership of four campsites and its partnership with the Board of Directors of Camp Big Canoe, Camp Simpresca, Lake Scugog Camp, Ryde Lake Camp and Sparrow Lake Camp.

 You are invited to read more about Council's history and to review the historic photos and documents listed below.